julienw/dollardom/README.md

 I'll try to keep `$dom.min.js` (minified with `uglifyjs`) in sync but take attention to the timestamp to be sure.

 If you want animation support, include either both `$dom.dev.js` and `$dom-animate.dev.js` or their concatened/minified version `$dom-with-animate.min.js`.
-Please note however that nowadays, animation should be done using CSS.
+Please note however that nowadays, you should consider doing simple animations with CSS transitions.
+For your more complex needs you can also have a look to SVG.

 ### Why ?
 I used $dom in a project and wanted to fix one bug.
 Moreover Keith Clark stopped maintaining this code